Papa (2024 film): Conception

 In 2011, Philip Yung was invited to join the adaptation of the Heung Wo Street Murder as the screenwriter, after an undisclosed director was impressed by his screenplay draft which later evolved into Port of Call (2015).
-Yung, who grew up in Tsuen Wan and lived nearby Heung Wo Street, was already familiar with the murder case before the film's production and cited his familiarity with the crime scene as crucial for capturing the film's sense of place.
-To research the screenplay, Yung personally approached the surviving father Kan Fuk-kui with assistance from then-district councillor Leung Yiu-chung and solicitor Mary Jean Reimer to hear his story.
-Yung described Kan was initially defensive and reluctant to have his story adapted, as he did not want the public to cast judgement on his son.
-He initially planned to adapt the murder into a true crime film involving mysticism, as he found newspaper articles that mentioned occult symbols being found outside the Kans' apartment.
+Yung, who grew up in Tsuen Wan and lived nearby Heung Wo Street, was already familiar with the murder case before the film's production and cited his familiarity with the crime scene as essential for capturing the film's sense of place.
+To research the screenplay, Yung personally approached the surviving father Kan Fuk-kui with assistance from then-district councilor Leung Yiu-chung and solicitor Mary Jean Reimer to hear his story.
+Yung felt that Kan initially was defensive and reluctant to have his story adapted, as he did not want the public to cast judgement on his son.
+Originally, Yung planned to adapt the murder into a true crime film involving mysticism, as he found newspaper articles that mentioned occult symbols being found outside the Kans' apartment.
 However, he scrapped this idea after speaking with Kan, realising that there were no mysteries in the murder, but rather "the devastation of a father unable to understand his son".

-Kan eventually softened his stance upon finding that Yung was more interested in adapting the film as a personal story from the father's perspective rather than focusing solely on the murder, and was willing to listen to his inner thoughts.
+Kan eventually softened his stance upon finding that Yung was more interested in adapting the film as a personal story from the father's perspective rather than focusing solely on the murder, and was willing to listen to Kan's inner thoughts.
 He later agreed to have his story adapted and provided necessary details to the production team.
 For instance, the film included scenes of the father writing letters to his deceased wife, inspired by real advice from psychiatrist David Tsang to Kan as a form of narrative therapy.
 Yung stated that his motivation for creating the film was to raise awareness of families affected by mental disorders and to demonstrate how to process emotions for Hongkongers.
 Au Cheuk-man, a filmmaker and friend of Philip Yung, accompanied him in the interviews with Kan and contributed to the scriptwriting process, suggesting the inclusion of a birthing scene and a funeral scene.
 Yung credited Au as co-director in recognition of his contributions to the film.
 Yung also interviewed several experts and researched materials related to mental disorders, even though it was not a theme explored in depth in the film, to accurately depict it and avoid stigmatisation or discrimination against those affected.